 Money-weighted returns (not shown in these charts) are the most accurate comparison metric.
 The improvements in over the 'zero external gains' case are (in increasing order of external net gains) 12, 23, 33, 34, 48 annualized basis points respectively.
 In the pre-tax case, they are higher (at 25, 47, 71, 75, 89 bps respectively), because this metric ignores the cost imposed by the tax that will be owed eventually.
 The difference in returns is meaningful, especially as a fraction of the total expected improvement of DI.
 Note also that the backtest period (2010-2016) was mostly an up market, which makes the differences look smaller.

 Our software can generate an accurate estimate of the improvement of DI, which is customized to a client's situation.
-This is better than a one-size-fits-all average, or - even worse - the most optimistic scenario of unlimited external gains when it is not applicable to a client.
+Using a schedule of expected net gains is better than a one-size-fits-all average, or - even worse - the most optimistic scenario of unlimited external gains when it is not applicable to a client.